anandamarsh/mui-theme-experimentation/README.md

 All possible options for _horizontal themeing_ can be found at [MUI Default theme viewer](https://mui.com/material-ui/customization/default-theme/).

 For _vertical theming_, you need to edit `.components` object in `theme.js`.
-This will be discussed as we pick individual components and eplore the options MUI provides to us
+This will be discussed as we pick individual components and explore the options MUI provides to us